LeungWuhan/Note/Fightclub.md

 **No fear.
 No distractions.
 The ability to let that which does not matter truly slide.**

-## Fightclub
+## Fightclub Rules
-1. First rule of Fightclub: DO not talk about Fightclub
+1. First rule of Fightclub: You do not talk about Fightclub
+2. Second rule of FightClub : DO NOT talk about Fightclub
+3.